 The following is a list of technical preparation guidelines and mixing tips.
-These can be used as a checklist if you are unsure of the process.
+These can be downloaded as a PDF here and used as a checklist if you are unsure of the process.

 It is important that digital audio received has a few dB of headroom and no full scale clipping.